JazBern/doc-interrogator/README.md

 # DocInterrogator

-The `DocInterrogator` class provides a way to extract answers from various document analysis models.
+The `DocInterrogator` class provides a way to extract answers from PDFs and images.
 It supports three different model types: 'donut', 'layoutlm', and 'pix2struct'.

 ## Installation